leisl-schrader/methodologies/css/README.md

 ### Scoping for sprints ###

-One technique for avoiding the usual conflicts with a content management sytem's content is to add a class specific to the team and sprint to the body tag, in which to temporarily place styles that need to overwrite the cMS.
+One technique for avoiding the usual conflicts with a content management sytem's content is to add a class specific to the team and sprint to the body tag, in which to temporarily place styles that need to overwrite the CMS.
 It should give our work a higher cascade order when paired with the template scope.

 HTML: `body id="template-productDetail" class="team01-sprint09"`